skifaster/supertags/README.md

 ### Autocomplete Settings

-Most tag libraries to date have autocomplete built in, SuperTags utlizes [mizzao:autocomplete](https://atmospherejs.com/mizzao/autocomplete) to allow this functionality.
+Most tag libraries have autocomplete built in, SuperTags utlizes [mizzao:autocomplete](https://atmospherejs.com/mizzao/autocomplete) to allow this functionality.
 To use autocomplete with SuperTags, use the following settings:

 ```js
 var settings = {